FRC1257/robotics-training/docs/1-Basics/3-Pneumatics.md

 - `doubleSolenoid.set(Value.kReverse);` - set to "reverse" direction
 - `doubleSolenoid.set(Value.kOff);` - neither channel is activated, hence "off"**

-**Note that if we are using three-way solenoids, `Value.kOff` would freeze the cylinder in position at the time.
+**Note that if we were using three-way solenoids, `Value.kOff` would freeze the cylinder in position at the time.**

 <hr>